Albert-Gao/blog/source/_posts/setting-up-react-with-babel-mocha-chai-enzyme-and-webpack.md

    - webpack
 ---

 I'm not a big fan of black magic, especially when I set up my development environment.
 Every module I have installed, I want to know exactly what problem does it solve.
 And every feature I have used, I want to know how to customize it to suit my needs.
-You could use [create-react-app](https://github.com/facebookincubator/create-react-app), but I like to manage all the things by my own hands.
-And when you know what you need, it is not that hard.
+You could use [create-react-app](https://github.com/facebookincubator/create-react-app), but I like to manage all the things by my own hands because I always have so many things which I want to tweak my way.

 Now let's set up a React environment with Tests, ES6 and bundle enabled (With HMR).